philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 Before we learn more about how this can be achieved, let's dig deeper and understand why the browser has issues with these kind of user interfaces.

-JavaScript code is executed on the same thread that is also responsible for other document lifecycles like layout and paint[^1].
+JavaScript code is executed in one thread – meaning that only one line of JavaScript can be run at any given time.
+The same thread is also responsible for other document lifecycles like layout and paint[^1].
 This means that whenever JavaScript code runs, the browser is blocked form doing anything else.

 To keep the user interface responsive, we only have a very short time frame before we need to be able to receive the next input events.
 In the browser run loop visualization presented in Subhie Panicker’s and Jason Miller’s talk [A Quest to Guarantee Responsiveness](https://developer.chrome.com/devsummit/schedule/scheduling-on-off-main-thread) at the Chrome Dev Summit 2018 below, we can see that we only have 16 milliseconds (on a typical 60Hz screen) before the next frame is drawn and the next events need to be processed: